Colorado Fall Colors Photography Workshop

 Please bring materials for taking notes as well.

-Lodging is not included, but I have a block of rooms held at the Ridgway Lodge and Suites for a special group rate, please mention you are with the Exploring Exposure group.
+Lodging is not included, but I have a block of rooms held at the Ridgway Lodge and Suites for a special group rate of $125/night, please mention you are with the Exploring Exposure group.
 You may choose to stay here or any hotel of your choice in Ridgway, CO.
+YOU MUST RESERVE YOUR ROOM BY AUGUST 19th!
 You may also to choose to camp, I can give recommendations on places to camp if you prefer this option.

 You are responsible for getting to Ridgway, CO, after that we will be traveling as a group in our 4x4 vehicles.
 You are welcome to follow along in your own vehicle if preferred.